sbarratt/radius-collider/README.md

 - classify 10000 by algo
 - comment code, and re-organize
 - put output format (as in loader.py) into README#Datasources
-- add text box at top to put in unlisted code
+- getting the same business twice in a row (IWD Marketing)
 - writeup
 - code cleanup
 - submission